The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 How Should I Prepare For The Test?

-First, the U.S. Navy does an outstanding job (perhaps better than any other branch outside the Marine Corps) in preparing sailors to handle weapons.
+The U.S. Navy does an outstanding job (perhaps better than any other branch outside the Marine Corps) in preparing sailors to handle weapons.

 It actually has classroom studies dedicated to handling weapons along with simulated training before your first day on the range.